 “That would be helpful,” he says, although, “an increase in the level of exposure associated with staying in certain hotels is probably unavoidable.”

-At home, people with food allergies have control over ingredients; on the road, in restaurants, or particularly at weddings or other parties, you don’t have that same level of control, Dr. Lang says.
+At home, people with food allergies have control over ingredients.
+However, if you’re on the road or in restaurants, you don’t have that same level of control.

 So ask questions.
 “Be vigilant for exposures that can increase your level of symptoms,” he says.
 “Inquire about the contents of particular food items so you are certain you’re not exposed.”